-Kate E. Paylo, D.O., Petitioner, appeals the determination of Palmetto, GBA (Palmetto), a Medicare contractor, granting her application for enrollment as a Medicare supplier and authorizing billing privileges beginning September 10, 2009, which Palmetto determined was 30 days prior to its receipt of her approved application on October 9, 2009.
-I deny the Centers for Medicare & Medicaid Services' (CMS's) motion for dismissal or, in the alternative, summary affirmance.
-I decide the case on the written record and sustain CMS's determination about the effective date of Petitioner's enrollment (with a correction to the retrospective billing date).
+Crawford F. Barnett, M.D., Petitioner, appeals the determination of Palmetto, GBA (Palmetto), a Medicare contractor, granting his application for enrollment as a Medicare supplier and authorizing billing privileges beginning September 21, 2009, 30 days prior to its receipt of his approved application on October 21, 2009.
+I deny the Centers for Medicare & Medicaid Services' (CMS's) motion for dismissal or, in the alternative, for summary affirmance.
+I decide the case on the written record and sustain CMS's determination about the effective date of Petitioner's enrollment and grant of retroactive billing privileges.1

-&lt;sup>1 The parties use the term "effective date" to refer to the date on which Petitioner could bill for Medicare services.
+1 The parties use the term "effective date" to refer to the date on which Petitioner could bill for Medicare services.
 See, e.g., CMS Ex.
 5 (Palmetto letter to ADO Oct.
 31, 2009 assigning "Effective Date" of Sept.
 10, 2009).
 Under the regulations, the effective date would ordinarily be the date Palmetto received Petitioner's application that it approved and therefore the same as the date of Petitioner's enrollment in Medicare.
 CMS and Palmetto are authorized, however, to permit Petitioner to "retrospectively bill" for services for up to 30 days prior to that effective date, as they did here.
 42 C.F.R. § 424.521(a).
 For clarity, I use "effective date" to refer to the effective date of enrollment, and not the date on which retrospective billing begins.